 3.Test Your Gear

 The weekend before you head out on your own, go through the motions.
 Set up your tent and fire up your camp stove.
 Check the batteries in your headlamp.
 Pack everything into your backpack; take a few hikes while wearing a loaded pack to get a sense of how to evenly distribute the weight.Go through all your to thoroughly check for any faults or possible failures.
+Likewise, if you plan to carry any hunting gear to enhance your camping experience, you should also test them.
+For example, check the hunting scopes, bows and arrows, and any other accessories that you will carry.
+Check and test as required to ensure everything works well when you use them.

 4.Find the Spot